anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-psycopg2.md

 ## psqlConfig.py
 The module we'll be using will allow for connection between your database and your Flask app.
 However, for it to make that connection, it needs to know the relevant information about your database, including your database password.
-In general, you should never push passwords to a git repository, so we're going to first ensure that you don't accidentally push this new file with that information to the remote repository.
+In general, you should never push passwords to a git repository, so we're going to first verify that you can't accidentally push this new file with that information to the remote repository.

-1. Create a file `.gitignore` (or open the existing one if there is already one in your repo)
+1. Open the file `.gitignore` that should be in your repository
-2. Add the line `psqlConfig.py` (this tells git to not add this file even when you do `git add *`, which you should generally avoid).
-If you've been having trouble with `__pycache__` files getting into your team repository, you can always add that to your `.gitignore` as well!
+2. Verify that the line `psqlConfig.py` is in there (this tells git to not add this file even when you do `git add *`, which you should generally avoid).
+If you've been having trouble with `__pycache__` files getting into your team repository, you can always add that to your `.gitignore`!
+(If you do, be sure to add/commit/push)
-3. You won't make the `psqlConfig.py` yet, since you'll need to just make it directly on stearns.
-Add your changes to `.gitignore` and commit and push to your individual repository.

 ## datasource.py
-I've provided a file named `datasource.py` in your ID4 repository.
+I've provided a file named `datasource.py` in your repository.
 This file is responsible for connecting your database to your Flask app.

 1. In that file, there are two import statements, the first imports the module we'll be using and second is the configuration file that you will make on stearns: